mcmaroon/mcps_popup/README.md

 # Popup for PrestaShop

-Enables you to display popup on selected pages of the website.
+Displays popup on any page of the store created on CMS PrestaShop.

 Compatible with versions 1.6.x - 1.7.x